Arrin-KN1E/SDR-Band-Plans/README.md

 # Bandplans for SDRsharp
 These are custom bandplan files for SDR#.
 They are an update on the default bandplans by being more detailed.
 Bandplans are meant to be an aid for signal identification.

+If you just want to know how to install it, [click here](#installation).

-## Useful Links/ Downloads
+### Useful Links/ Downloads
 1. [FCC Online Table of Frequency Allocations (Federal and Nonfederal, and ITU Regions 1, 2, & 3) PDF](https://transition.fcc.gov/oet/spectrum/table/fcctable.pdf)
 1. [FCC ID.io - A more User-Friendly Version of the 'FCC Table of Frequency Allocations' PDF](https://fccid.io/frequency-explorer.php?lower=100&upper=1000)
 1. [European Table of Frequency Allocations PDF](https://www.ecodocdb.dk/download/2ca5fcbd-4090/ERCREP025.pdf)